Lawrence Welk: Early career

-Welk's big band performed across the country, but particularly in the Chicago and Milwaukee areas.
+Welk's band performed across the country, but particularly in the Chicago and Milwaukee areas.
 In the early 1940s, the band began a 10-year stint at the Trianon Ballroom in Chicago, regularly drawing crowds of several thousand.
 His orchestra also performed frequently at the Roosevelt Hotel in New York City during the late 1940s.
 In 1944 and 1945, Welk led his orchestra in 10 "Soundies", three-minute movie musicals considered to be the early pioneers of music videos.

 Welk collaborated with Western artist Red Foley to record a version of Spade Cooley's "Shame on You" in 1945.
 The record (Decca 18698) was number 4 to Cooley's number 5 on Billboards September 15 "Most Played Juke Box Folk Records" listing.
 From 1949 through 1951, the band had radio programming on ABC, sponsored by Miller High Life, "The Champagne of Bottled Beer."

-In addition to his activities as a performing artist, Welk edited a course of modern music for the piano accordion which included arrangements by John Serry for the U. S. School of Music in New York City in 1953, The school was founded in 1898 and was described years later as the oldest home study music school chartered by the Board of Regents in New York State with a total worldwide enrollment of over one million students.
+In addition to his activities as a performing artist, Welk edited a course of modern music for the piano accordion which included arrangements by John Serry for the U. S. School of Music in New York City in 1953.
+The school was founded in 1898 and was described years later as the oldest home study music school chartered by the Board of Regents in New York State with a total worldwide enrollment of over one million students.